KB Prishtina: Arena

 The club play their home games at the smaller of the two arenas in the Pallati i Rinisë dhe Sporteve (Palace of Youth and Sports) which has a capacity of 2,800.
 The larger arena in the building had a capacity of around 8,000 but it was damaged by a fire on 25 February 2000 and has never been restored fully since.
+Commentators and fans have called for the "Greater Coliseum" to be renovated and used for the club's home games.
+The larger arena is expected to be renovated in time for hosting the 2030 Mediterranean Games.